LiCoMemory: Lightweight and Cognitive Agentic Memory for Efficient Long-Term Reasoning: Experiments

 \subsection{Main Results(RQ1)}

 Table~\ref{tab:qa-performance} presents a comprehensive comparison of \texttt{LiCoMemory} with representative memory frameworks across two long-term dialogue benchmarks using different backbone language models.
-Across both Llama-3.1-70B-Instruct-Turbo and GPT-4o-mini, \texttt{LiCoMemory} consistently achieves the highest accuracy and recall while maintaining the lowest or near-lowest query latency, demonstrating great robustness.
-Specifically, on LongMemEval, it surpasses the second-best baseline (Zep) by 9.0\% in accuracy and 9.7\% in recall with Llama-3.1-70B, and by 11.2\% and 5.3\% respectively with GPT-4o-mini.
-Similarly, on LoCoMo, LiCoMemory outperforms Mem0 by 9.8\% in accuracy and 7.5\% in recall on Llama-3.1-70B, and achieves a 12.5\% and 5.8\% gain under GPT-4o-mini.
-The observed improvement in QA performance underscores the effectiveness of the proposed CogniGraph structure, while the reduced latency and retrieval volume further highlight the benefits of its precise retrieval mechanism and lightweight, efficiency-oriented graph design.
+Across both Llama-3.1-70B-Instruct-Turbo and GPT-4o-mini, \texttt{LiCoMemory} consistently achieves the highest accuracy and recall while maintaining the lowest or near-lowest query latency.
+Moreover, its performance remains stable across multiple runs, demonstrating strong robustness.
+Specifically, on LongMemEval, it surpasses the second-best baseline by 9.0\% in accuracy and 9.3\% in recall with Llama-3.1-70B, and by 9.0\% and 5.3\% respectively with GPT-4o-mini.
+Similarly, on LoCoMo, LiCoMemory outperforms Mem0$_g$ by 7.5\% in accuracy and 5.2\% in recall on Llama-3.1-70B, and achieves a 8.9\% and 4.95\% gain under GPT-4o-mini.
+The observed improvements in QA performance demonstrate the effectiveness of the proposed CogniGraph structure.
+In addition, the reductions in retrieval latency and retrieval volume further substantiate the advantages of its precise retrieval mechanism and lightweight, efficiency-oriented graph design.
+Notably, the most pronounced performance gains are observed on the LoCoMo benchmark, where retrieval latency is reduced by 10\% and token consumption by 45\% compared to the second-best baseline (Mem0).

 To further analyze how \texttt{LiCoMemory} outperforms other frameworks on long-term dialogue benchmarks, we provide a detailed breakdown of its performance across subsets with different focuses using GPT-4o-mini as the generation model, as shown in Figure~\ref{fig:radar}.
-As illustrated in the left chart, \texttt{LiCoMemory} consistently surpasses the second-best baseline (Mem0) across all subsets of LoCoMo, with a large gain observed in the Temporal-Reasoning subset, where accuracy improves by 20.7\%.
+As illustrated in the left chart, \texttt{LiCoMemory} consistently surpasses the second-best baseline (MemOS) across all subsets of LoCoMo, with a large gain observed in the Temporal-Reasoning subset, where accuracy improves by 19.2\%.
 A smaller improvement is observed on the Adversarial subset, likely due to occasional false positives arising when the correct entries are not retrieved, as reflected by the recall results in Table~\ref{tab:qa-performance}.
-On the LongMemEval benchmark, \texttt{LiCoMemory} achieves substantial gains on the Multi-Session (26.6\%) and Temporal Reasoning (15.9\%) subsets, highlighting the effectiveness of our CogniGraph structure and unified reranking mechanism in capturing temporal and cross-session dependencies.
+On the LongMemEval benchmark, \texttt{LiCoMemory} achieves substantial gains on the Multi-Session (26.6\%) and Temporal Reasoning (15.9\%) subsets compared to the second best baseline (Mem0), highlighting the effectiveness of our CogniGraph structure and unified reranking mechanism in capturing temporal and cross-session dependencies.